Seancarpenter/Blog/blog/content/about/index.md

 +++

 # Hey There!
-I'm a software engineer with a background in a variety of different programming and computer science topics.
+My name is Sean.
+I'm a software engineer with a background and interest in a variety of different software development and computer science topics.
 In my spare time, I write [free and open source](https://en.wikipedia.org/wiki/Free_and_open-source_software) software and talk about it on the internet.

 ### About The Blog
 Opinionator is an educational blog comprised of mostly the following topics: